dpseidel/MovEco-R-Workshop/README.md

 # MovEco-R-Workshop
 Materials for the Movement Ecology &amp; R Workshop.
-Hong Kong University Jan 3-12, 2018
+Hong Kong University Jan 3-12, 2018.
+Searchable on our [website](http://dpseidel.github.io/MovEco-R-Workshop) for the repo.

 # Contributors
 - Dana Paige Seidel, @dpseidel